pytorch/ort/docker/README.md

-# Accelerate PyTorch models with ONNX Runtime
+# Run torch-ort with Docker

 Instructions below assume you are entering commands from the `docker` folder in this repository.
 Docker files available for CUDA and ROCm configurations.